zettastor/zettastor.github.io/src/pages/en/install.md

 ### Hardware Requirements

-- Deployment of Distributed Block Storage (hereinafter "DBS") requires at least 3 nodes.
+- Deployment of Distributed Block Storage (hereinafter "DBS") requires at least **3 nodes**.
 For different usage scenarios and different customer environments, the configuration parameters may vary, please refer to [Advanced Configuration](/en/configuration).
 A functional demo can be deployed using virtual machines, while performance testing should be deployed on high-performance physical servers.
-- With default configuration, each node requires at least 128 GB of RAM; for a Proof of Concept deployment, each node requires 8 GB of RAM.
+- With default configuration, each node requires at least **128 GB of RAM**; for a Proof of Concept deployment, each node requires **8 GB of RAM**.
-- In addition to the operating system disk, each storage node requires at least one additional 1TB blank hard disk.
+- In addition to the operating system disk, each storage node requires at least **one additional 1TB blank hard disk**.

 > For the convenience of explanation, the following documents use 3 nodes ( `192.168.1.10`, `192.168.1.11`, `192.168.1.12`) to illustrate the deployment use case.